signalfx/splunk-otel-js-web/docs/API.md

-Generally when using the API npm installation or try...catch blocks are encouraged to not break your app in case RUM library isn't loaded for some reason.
+When using the API with CDN installation, usage of try...catch blocks is encouraged to not break your app in case RUM library isn't loaded for some reason.
+This does not apply when bundling RUM with your application (using a npm installation).

 # setGlobalAttributes